KolmogorovLab/Wakhan/README.md

 ## Optional parameters
+* `--contigs` List of contigs (chromosomes, default: chr1-22,chrX) to be included in the plots [e.g., chr1-22,chrX,chrY], Note: Please use 1-22,X [e.g., 1-22,X,Y] in case REF, BAM, and VCFs entries don't contain `chr` name/notion, same should be observed in `--centromere` and `--cancer-genes` params in case no `chr` in names, use `*_nochr.bed` instead available in `src/annotations` or customized.

 * `--breakpoints` For segmentation to use in CN estimation, structural variations/breakpoints VCF file is required

 * `--breakpoints-min-length` To adjust breakpoints min length to be included in copy number analysis [default: 10000]